NathanKhadaroo/tfgm_webscraping/README.md

  This repo contains three R scripts:

 - "tfgm_webscrape.R" has the code for acessing the data, cleaning the data, and saving the output.
-The subscription key has been remouved for security reasons.
+The subscription key has been removed for security reasons.
 To obtain a subscription key, create an account at https://developer.tfgm.com .

 - scheduling_unix.R uses the cron daemon to run "tfgm_webscrape.R" once every minute.
 Use this if you are using a unix device.
 This file also contains code for merging outputs from "tfgm_webscrape.R".